mansipatel2508/Yelp-Review-Stars-Prediction-with-Machine-Learning/README.md

 # Boost up Performances
 Output feature - review ratings categorised into categories as high, low and medium to boost the performance of the above applied model and it significantly boosts the performance

+Also applied Grid Search to get the best optimizer using keras wrappers library.
+This gives the best optimizer from given list for best performing model so far with accuracy, this all boost up the performance and beats the standard AI classification models.

 ![](https://github.com/mansipatel2508/Yelp-Review-Stars-Prediction-with-Machine-Learning/blob/master/images/NN2.png "NN2")

 ## Comparison
+Comparing the NN with previously best performed Logistic Regression model

 ![](https://github.com/mansipatel2508/Yelp-Review-Stars-Prediction-with-Machine-Learning/blob/master/images/COMP2.png "COMP2")
 ## comparing all classification models
+Observing all the F1 score, clearly the NN performs better than all other models such as Logistic Regression, SVM, KNN and MNB.
 ![](https://github.com/mansipatel2508/Yelp-Review-Stars-Prediction-with-Machine-Learning/blob/master/images/COMP3.png "COMP3")